acrawford73/odysee-download/README.md

 ## Encoding

 The video encoding feature is enabled by default.
-If you wish to skip encoding the downloaded videos, then uncomment line 167.
+If you wish to skip encoding the downloaded videos, uncomment line 167.

 From: